GrieferAtWork/KOSmk4/readme.md

 KOS supports emulated execution via one of the following emulators

 - QEMU (default)
-	- Start this emulated with:
+	- Start this emulator with:
 		- `deemon magic.dee`
 		- `deemon magic.dee --emulator=qemu`
 	- This is the only emulator that supports the use of a kernel commandline, as well as boot modules
 	- Install locations searched for the qemu executable are enumerated by `enumerateQEmuInstallationLocations()` in `$PROJPATH/kos/misc/magicemulator/qemu.dee` (by default this list contains `$PATH`)
 - Bochs
-	- Start this emulated with:
+	- Start this emulator with:
 		- `deemon magic.dee --emulator=bochs`
 	- Install locations searched for the bochs executable are enumerated by `enumerateBochsInstallationLocations()` in `$PROJPATH/kos/misc/magicemulator/bochs.dee` (by default this list contains `$PATH`)
 - VirtualBox
-	- Start this emulated with:
+	- Start this emulator with:
 		- `deemon magic.dee --emulator=vbox`
 	- Install locations searched for the qemu executable are enumerated by `enumerateVirtualBoxInstallLocations()` in `$PROJPATH/kos/misc/magicemulator/vbox.dee` (by default this list contains `$PATH`)